Scripps College

 Scripps College is a private liberal arts women's college in Claremont, California.
 It was founded as a member of the Claremont Colleges in 1926, a year after the consortium's formation.
 Journalist and philanthropist Ellen Browning Scripps provided its initial endowment.

 Scripps is a four-year undergraduate institution and enrolled 958 students as of 2020.
 It offers instruction in the liberal arts with an emphasis on the humanities, and is known for its extensive interdisciplinary core curriculum.
 Its 32 acre campus was designed by Gordon Kaufmann in the Spanish Colonial Revival style and is listed on the National Register of Historic Places.

 Scripps is regarded as the premier women's college in the West Coast of the United States.
-It is a top producer of Fulbright students.
+It is a top producer of Fulbright scholars.
 Its athletes compete on the Claremont-Mudd-Scripps Stags and Athenas joint team in the SCIAC, a Division III conference.

 History

 Founding era

 In November 1908, Ellen Browning Scripps, a philanthropist and prominent figure in the worlds of education, publishing, and women's rights based in La Jolla, Calif., first visited Pomona College in Claremont for its Dedication Day.
 She met many notable members of the young college, including James A. Blaisdell, its new president.
 Scripps continued to stay involved with Pomona College's community and kept in touch with Blaisdell in the years following the event, funding some of the college's lecture series.

 Following an increase in enrollment of female students at Pomona College in 1919, Blaisdell turned to Scripps for the possibility of funding a "Woman's Campus."
 Scripps was willing to invest money into creating a college campus that would preserve her values of education.
 Over the next several years, she bought surrounding lots of land in Claremont and funded the construction of a new set of dormitories in what became "Scripps College for Women."
 According to Scripps, "The paramount obligation of a college is to develop in its students the ability to think clearly and independently, and the ability to live confidently, courageously, and hopefully."
 To provide a liberal arts experience with both an all-women's education and co-education, she wanted the college "to stress the essentials, reduce the size of the curriculum instead of increasing it."

 Scripps initially did not want the college to be named after her, but Blaisdell convinced her that her name would help grow and publicize the college.

 The development of Scripps College marked the start of Claremont's "group-college" system, similar to that of the Oxford Colleges, for which Scripps received much publicity.
 Scripps was featured on the cover of Time magazine for establishing this new consortium of colleges, which became known as the Claremont Colleges.